Tulancingo: History

 The area is home to some of the oldest settlements in Latin America in Huapalcalco and El Pedregal.
-These first settlements have been attributed to the Olmecs, Xicalancas and other tribes.
+These first settlements have been attributed to the Olmeca-Xicallancas and other tribes.
 A city was founded in 645 BCE by the Toltecs with the name Tolancingo as part of the empire centered in Tula.
 During this period, the city was home to school and temples.
 A calendar stone was sculpted here and a temple called Mitlancalco was built to receive the bodies of priests and princes.
 After 1116 CE, the Toltec Empire declined and the city was abandoned.

-According to the Tribute Codex (Códice de los Tributos), the Tulancingo area was a commercial center for the Otomi-Tepehua and Totonaca people since about 1000 CE bringing traders from lands now in the states of Hidalgo, Puebla and Veracruz.
-Traditional trading still exists in the form of the Thursday “tianguis” or market.
+According to the Tribute Codex (Códice de los Tributos), the Tulancingo area was a commercial center for the Otomi, Tepehua and Totonaca peoples since about 1000 CE bringing traders from lands now in the states of Hidalgo, Puebla and Veracruz.
+The market was held every 20 days, and was considered one of the most significant in central Mexico.
+Traditional trading still exists in the form of the Thursday "tianguis" or market.

 The Chichimecas came to rule here under Xolotl starting around 1120.
 The city was refounded by these people and the remaining Toltecs.
 The population increased with the arrival of the Tlaxcaltecas.
-In 1324, a king named Quinantzin, reorganized the area politically, making Tulancingo the head of a province.
+In 1324, a king named Quinatzin, reorganized the area politically, making Tulancingo the head of a province.
 Tulancingo marched against Texcoco, but was defeated.
-In the early 15th century, this same Texcoco, under Huitzilihuit, conquered Tulancingo, putting it within the Aztec Empire.
+In the early 15th century, this same Texcoco, under Huitzilihuitl, conquered Tulancingo, putting it within the Aztec Empire.
 In 1431, the Tulancingo area was again reorganized politically under Itzcoatl and Nezahualcoyotl.
+Acolhua troops and a tribute collector were stationed here.

 During the Spanish Conquest, Prince Ixtlilxochitl gathered an army here to join Hernán Cortés to conquer Tenochtitlan.
 Officially, the area came under Spanish rule in 1525, and evangelists arrived soon afterwards.
 The Franciscans arrived from Texcoco to build a hermitage in the Zapotlan neighborhood.
 This would eventually become the modern cathedral, consecrated to John the Baptist.
 This was the beginning of the European city, which was initially constructed for the use of Europeans only; no indigenous were allowed to live there.
 Those indigenous who worked in city were obliged to live outside it on the outskirts at the base of the Cerro del Tezontle.
 Today this area is known as Colonia Francisco I. Madero and is part of the city proper.